Skip to content

 Collected from the pristine high-altitude forests of Mount Olympus - untouched by modern agriculture - our honey is raw and unfiltered, naturally rich in antioxidants, enzymes, and trace minerals.
 Its deep amber hue and layered flavor, with notes of wildflowers, pine, chestnut and mountain herbs, make each spoonful a sensory journey.

-Botanical Source Report
+Botanical Source Report - Honey

 The pollen analysis reveals the unique botanical fingerprint of our wild forest honey, scientifically confirming its purity, geographic origin, and authenticity.
 By identifying the diverse wild plants and forest flora visited by the bees, this analysis verifies that the honey is genuinely raw and unadulterated, untouched by industrial processing or blending.
 The resulting pollen profile also reflects the honey’s naturally high concentration of bioactive compounds, underscoring its rich flavor complexity and its health-enhancing properties rooted in true biodiversity.